AndreiDrang/python3-capsolver/README.md

 Tested on UNIX based OS.

-The library is intended for software developers and serves to facilitate work with the [CaptchaAI](https://www.captchaai.io/) service API.
+The library is intended for software developers and is used to work with the [CaptchaAI](https://www.captchaai.io/) service API.

 ***